mkao006/r_style_fao/README.md

 Agricultural Organization of the United Nations.

-## Four Golden Rule
+## Four Golden Rules

 1. Have meaningful names for your `varable`, `function`, and `script`

 2. Keep the functions simple and compact.
 Do one thing and do it well. (rule of thumb, do not exceed 100 lines).

-3. Wrap your code, do not exeed 80~100 characters.
-Indent your code both 2 or 4 space are fine.
+3. Wrap your code, do not exeed 80~100 characters, indent your code both 2 or 4 space are fine.
+Using an editor such as R Studio will help you with this.

 4. Comment your code, they act like pseudo codes.
-See example at `imputationExample.R` under the `functions` folder.
+See example at `functions/imputationExample.R` and `analysis/analysis.R`.

 ## Writing R codes

 ### Style

-Unlike other languages, there is no one single style for programming in R. We list the important elements while refer the user to the following suggested materials.
+Unlike other languages, there is no one single style for programming in R. Listed below are several sources of coding style, the style you choose does not really matter, just be consistent.

 [Google's R Style